How to Unblock Blocked Apps and Websites from Russia

 One of the best options is using a Virtual Private Network, or VPN.
 Using Hotspot Shield, you can change your phone’s Virtual Location, network, and even the region of the Apple store or Google Play store you use to access your apps.
 Changing your Virtual Location allows you to access apps that aren’t allowed in Russia, even if that’s where you live.

 In fact, with the Hotspot Shield VPN you get by default a US Virtual Location.
-When you upgrade to the premium version, Hotspot Shield Elite, you can choose one of several different countries as your virtual location.
+When you upgrade to the premium version, Hotspot Shield Premium, you can choose one of several different countries as your virtual location.
 This allows you to get the apps you want, including those that are only available in certain countries.
 Hotspot Shield is available for PC, MAC, iOS, Android, Windows Phone and you can use the same license on all of your devices (connecting up to 5 devices simultaneously).

 Understanding what’s going on with censorship in Russia is important.
 Whether you live in the country or not, knowing what is happening with your favorite apps, as well as what you can do about the problem, gives you a little more control.